milescjohnson/milescjohnson.github.io/portfolio/viam.md

 ## Implement the custom component

 Custom components need to implement one of Viam's standardized component APIs.
 In this case, you'll need to implement the [Sensor API](https://docs.viam.com/dev/reference/apis/components/sensor/).
-Most notably, you will need to add logic to `GetReadings` to read serialized data from the device, parse that data, and format the response.
+Most notably, you will need to add logic to `GetReadings` to read serial data from the device, parse that data, and format the response.
 Parsing and formatting logic is specific and variable from one device to another, but a lot of boilerplate code for dealing with USB serials can be generalized by making `SerialSensor` an abstract base class.
-SerialSensor will not be registered but will make implementing different models and managing their dependencies much cleaner and easier.
+SerialSensor will not be registered itself but will make implementing different models and managing their dependencies much cleaner and easier.

 The `SerialSensor` class handles the highlevel process of initializing serial port access and managing configs.
-It also spins up a background poller that repeatedly polls the serial connection for data ensuring get_readings is non-blocking with deterministic latency.
-This means that any models for specific hardware only need to worry about implementing `parse_logic`
+It also spins up a background thread that repeatedly polls the serial connection for data ensuring `get_readings` is non-blocking with deterministic latency.
+This means that any models for specific hardware only need to worry about implementing `parse_logic`.

 **serial_sensor.py**